-Beyond the immediate relevance of particular identities (e.g., Bin Laden), identifier attributes have a special property: they represent implicitly all characteristics of an object.
-Indeed, the identity of a related object (such as Bin Laden) can be more important than any set of available attributes describing that object.
-This has important implications for modeling: using identifier attributes can overcome the limitations of class-conditional independence in Equation 16 and even permits learning from unobserved characteristics.
+Beyond the immediate relevance of particular identities (e.g., Pépin's book), identifier attributes have a special property: they represent implicitly all characteristics of an object.
+Indeed, the identity of a related object (a particular cell site) can be more important than any set of available attributes describing that object.
+This has important implications for modeling: using identifier attributes can overcome the limitations of class-conditional independence in Eq.
+(12) and even permits learning from unobserved characteristics.

-An object identifier t{kj} like ISBN stands for all characteristics of the object.
-If observed, these characteristics would appear in another table T_m as attributes $(t{m1},...,t{mn})$.
-Technically, there exists a functional mapping7 F that maps the identifier to a set of values: $F(t{kj}) \to (t{m1},...,t{mn})$.
-We can express the joint class-conditional probability (without the independence assumption) of a particular object feature-vector without the identifier attribute as the sum of the class-conditional probabilities of all objects f with the same feature vector:
+An object identifier Rj like ISBN stands for all characteristics of the an object.
+If observed, these characteristics would appear in another table S as attributes $(S.1, \ldots, S.n_s)$.
+Technically, there exists a functional mapping F that maps the identifier to a set of values: $F(r.j) \rightarrow (s.1, \ldots, s.n_s)$.
+We can express the joint class-conditional probability (without the independence assumption) of a particular object feature-vector without the identifier field as the sum of the class-conditional probabilities of all objects (represented by their identifiers r.j) with the same feature vector:

-$$P(t{m1},..,t{mn}|c) = \sum{f:F(t{kj}^f)=(t{m1},...,t{mn})} P(t{kj}^f|c)$$ (20)
+$$P(s.1, ..., s.n_s \mid c) = \sum{\{r.j \mid F(r.j) = (s.1, ..., s.n_r)\}} P(r.j \mid c)$$ (16)